DUET: Optimizing Training Data Mixtures via Feedback from Unseen Evaluation Tasks: Abstract

 \section{Abstract}

-The performance of an LLM depends heavily on the relevance of its training data to the downstream evaluation task.
-However, in practice, the data involved in an unseen evaluation task is often unknown (e.g., conversations between an LLM and a user are end-to-end encrypted).
-Hence, it is unclear what data are relevant for fine-tuning the LLM to maximize its performance on the specific unseen evaluation task.
-Instead, one can only deploy the LLM on the unseen task to gather multiple rounds of feedback on how well the model performs (e.g., user ratings).
-This novel setting offers a refreshing perspective towards optimizing training data mixtures via feedback from an unseen evaluation task, which prior data mixing and selection works do not consider.
-Our paper presents DUET, a novel global-to-local algorithm that interleaves influence function as a \emph{data selection} method with \emph{Bayesian optimization} to optimize data mixture via feedback from a specific unseen evaluation task.
-By analyzing DUET's \textit{cumulative regret}, we theoretically show that DUET converges to the optimal training data mixture for an unseen task even without any data knowledge of the task.
-Finally, our experiments across a variety of language tasks demonstrate that DUET outperforms existing data selection and mixing methods in the unseen-task setting.
-Our code can be found at \url{https://github.com/pmsdapfmbf/DUET}.
+The performance of an LLM depends heavily on how well the training data matches the downstream evaluation task.
+However, in many practical settings, we typically do not know the data in the evaluation task (e.g., conversations between a chatbot and users are end-to-end encrypted).
+We refer to such tasks as \textit{unseen evaluation tasks}.
+We can only deploy the LLM on these unseen evaluation tasks to gather multiple rounds of feedback on how well the model performs (e.g., gathering user ratings from a chatbot).
+In addition, this feedback can be noisy.
+How can we exploit such noisy feedback efficiently to optimize the LLM training data-mixture?
+Our paper presents \textbf{DUET}, a novel global-to-local algorithm that optimizes training data mixtures by interleaving \textit{data selection} with \emph{Bayesian optimization} to exploit coarse and noisy feedback from a downstream evaluation task.
+DUET is flexible enough to incorporate different data selection methods, each with different performance-compute tradeoffs.
+By analyzing DUET's \textit{cumulative regret}, we theoretically show that DUET converges to the optimal training data mixture even without any fine-grained data information from an unseen task.
+Finally, our experiments across a variety of language tasks demonstrate that DUET attains substantial performance improvements over existing data selection and mixing methods in the unseen-task setting.
+Our library, which is flexible enough to optimize different LLM training ingredients, can be found at \url{https://github.com/chenzhiliang94/BO-for-LLMs}.